cosywasswa/Awesome-books/README.md

 - **[How can the project be improved]**

-  - [More features can be intergrated by adding more pages for example reservation page]
+  - [More features can be intergrated by adding more pages]

 - **[Can I use this project for study purposes]**